Berwick - South West

 Berwick - South West's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Berwick - South West, particularly for younger cohorts who have a very low prevalence of common health conditions.
-Approximately 60% of the total population (7,772 people) has private health cover, which is higher than the 53.6% rate found in Greater Melbourne.
+Health outcomes data shows excellent results in Berwick - South West, particularly for younger cohorts who have a very low prevalence of common health conditions.
+Approximately 60% (7,774 people) of the total population has private health cover, compared to 53.6% across Greater Melbourne.

 Frequently Asked Questions - Health